-- A. Roofing-System Warranty: Roof specialties are included in warranty provisions in Section 071326 "Self-Adhering Sheet Roofing." - B. Special Warranty on Painted Finishes: Manufacturer agrees to repair finish or replace roof specialties that show evidence of deterioration of factory-applied finishes within specified warranty period. - 1.
+- A. Special Warranty on Painted Finishes: Manufacturer agrees to repair finish or replace roof specialties that show evidence of deterioration of factory-applied finishes within specified warranty period. - 1.
 Fluoropolymer Finish: Deterioration includes, but is not limited to, the following: - a.
 Color fading more than 5 Hunter units when tested according to ASTM D 2244. - b.
 Chalking in excess of a No. 8 rating when tested according to ASTM D 4214. - c.
 Cracking, checking, peeling, or failure of paint to adhere to bare metal. - 2.
-Finish Warranty Period: 10 years from date of Substantial Completion.
+Finish Warranty Period: 5 years from date of Substantial Completion.